dimastatz/visum/docs/brief.md

 ## Background
+[Visum](https://github.com/dimastatz/visum) is a Cloud Cost Optimization Platform that uses AI techniques to expose and handle an Invisible Waste of Cloud Native Applications.
+See Visum Github [repo](https://github.com/dimastatz/visum) for high level design.

 ### 1. Market
 The worldwide infrastructure as a service (IaaS) market grew 41.4% in 2021, to total $90.9 billion, up from $64.3 billion in 2020.
 It is expected to be as high as [$121.62 billion](https://www.nasdaq.com/articles/the-top-five-providers-of-infrastructure-as-a-service-iaas) in 2022.